ervandew/eclim/src/doc/content/guides/java/maven/maven/classpath.rst

 Maven: Maintain Classpath
 =========================

-<a href="ext:maven">Maven</a> 1.x comes bundled with an Eclipse plugin
-that allows you to easily maintain your .classpath file based on your project.xml.
+Maven_ 1.x comes bundled with an Eclipse plugin that allows you to easily maintain your .classpath file based on your project.xml.
 This guide will walk you through the steps of setting this up for the first time and continual usage there after.

 .. note::